Does Consciousness Exist Outside of the Brain?

 Is consciousness actually a property of the universe like gravity or light?

 The prevailing consensus in neuroscience is that consciousness is an emergent property of the brain and its metabolism.
 When the brain dies, the mind and consciousness of the being to whom that brain belonged ceases to exist.
-In other words, without a brain there can be no consciousness.
+In other words, without a brain, there can be no consciousness.

-But according to the decades-long research of Dr. Peter Fenwick, a highly regarded neuropsychiatrist who has been studying the human brain, consciousness, and the phenomenon of near death experience (NDE) for 50 years, this view is incorrect.
+But according to the decades-long research of Dr. Peter Fenwick, a highly regarded neuropsychiatrist who has been studying the human brain, consciousness, and the phenomenon of near-death experience (NDE) for 50 years, this view is incorrect.
 Despite initially being highly incredulous of NDEs and related phenomena, Fenwick now believes his extensive research suggests that consciousness persists after death.
 In fact, Fenwick believes that consciousness actually exists independently and outside of the brain as an inherent property of the universe itself like dark matter and dark energy or gravity.

 Hence, in Fenwick’s view, the brain does not create or produce consciousness; rather, it filters it.
 As odd as this idea might seem at first, there are some analogies that bring the concept into sharper focus.
-For example, the eye filters and interprets only a very small sliver of the electromagnetic spectrum and the ear registers only a narrow range of sonic frequencies.
+For example, the eye filters and interprets only a very small sliver of the electromagnetic spectrum, and the ear registers only a narrow range of sonic frequencies.
 Similarly, according to Fenwick, the brain filters and perceives only a tiny part of the cosmos’ intrinsic “consciousness.”

 Similarly, our ears can register only a narrow range of sonic frequencies but we know a huge amount of others imperceptible to the human ear exist nevertheless.

 When the eye dies, the electromagnetic spectrum does not vanish or cease to be; it’s just that the eye is no longer viable and therefore can no longer filter, be stimulated by, and react to light energy.
 But the energy it previously interacted with remains nonetheless.
-And so too when the ear dies, or stops transducing sound waves, the energies that the living ear normally respond to still exist.
+And so too when the ear dies, or stops transducing sound waves, the energies that the living ear normally responds to still exist.
 According to Fenwick, so it is with consciousness.
 Just because the organ that filters, perceives, and interprets it dies does not mean the phenomenon itself ceases to exist.
 It only ceases to be in the now-dead brain but continues to exist independently of the brain as an external property of the universe itself.

 What’s more, according to Fenwick, our consciousness tricks us into perceiving a false duality of self and other when in fact there is only unity.
 We are not separate from other aspects of the universe but an integral and inextricable part of them.
 And when we die, we transcend the human experience of consciousness, and its illusion of duality, and merge with the universe's entire and unified property of consciousness.
 So, ironically, only in death can we be fully conscious.